 Ilissa is admitted to practice before the United States District Courts for the District of New Jersey and the Southern and Eastern Districts of New York, as well as in the states of New Jersey and New York.
 She is a member of the New Jersey State Bar Association (Bankruptcy Law Section), the New York State Bar Association (Business Law Section), the Passaic County Bar Association, and the New Jersey Network of the International Women’s Insolvency and Restructuring Confederation.
 She received her Bachelor of Arts degree in Political Science from the State University of New York at Albany, and earned her Juris Doctor degree from Albany Law School, where she was a member of the 1995-1996 Moot Court Board and was inducted into the national honorary organization, National Order of Barristers.

 Personally, Ilissa enjoys being involved with her community.
-She is an active member of Shomrei Torah Congregation in Wayne, where she sits on the Board of Trustees and is actively involved with education and youth related activities.
+She is an active member of Shomrei Torah Congregation in Wayne, where she sits on the Board of Trustees and is actively involved in fundraising and youth social action activities.
+Along with her family, Ilissa volunteers her time with, and is an active supporter of, HomeFront, Inc. - a non-profit organization serving the needs of the homeless population of Central New Jersey.
 Ilissa is also committed to pro bono legal work, regularly accepting designated pro bono bankruptcy cases from Legal Services of New Jersey.

 Ilissa can be reached at (973) 686-3800 or you may email her directly.